Inzhenerka/docs.getdbt.tech/website/snippets/_private-connectivity-matrix.md

 | BitBucket                                         |   ✅   |   ✅   |    ✅    |    ✅    |
 | AWS CodeCommit                                    |   ❌   |   ✅   |    -     |    -     |
 | Azure DevOps Repos (not supported by Azure)       |   -    |   -    |    ❌    |    ❌    |

-⚠️ * - Postgres private connectivity is limited to only load balancer-backed private endpoint service connections.
-Direct connections to cloud provider managed database services, such as Azure Database for PostgreSQL, are not currently supported.